Home » About Veganism

 On U.S. farms, an average of 7 egg-laying hens spend their entire lives in a battery cage with a floor area the size of a vinyl record cover.(3)

-Living on wire floors that deform their feet, in cages so tiny they cannot stretch their wings, and covered with excrement from cages above them,
+Living on wire floors that deform their feet, in cages so tiny they cannot stretch their wings, and covered with excrement from cages above them, these chickens suffer lameness, bone disease, and obsessive pecking, which is curbed by searing the beaks off young chicks.(4)

 Although chickens can live up to fifteen years, they are usually slaughtered when their egg production rates decline after two years.
 Hatcheries have no use for male chicks, so they are killed by suffocation, decapitation, gassing or crushing.(5)